the verify pillar

 Key derivation is deterministic and sensitive to every input: password, salt, and ordering.

-Different passwords produce different results 3 password combos
+Different password pairs produce different results 3 password combos

 Password order matters pw1/pw2 not swappable